EZForever/Things/idapro73/README.md

 So another binary diff in <hexx64_7.5_7.x.txt>.
 Shoutout to [ericyudatou@bbs.pediy.com](https://bbs.pediy.com/thread-262435.htm), without your hard work this patch would be impossible.

-**UPDATE 2020-10-12**: Fixed a bug causing IDA to crash when decompiling an ELF64 file on IDA 7.2.
+**UPDATE 2020-10-12**: Fixed a bug causing IDA to crash when decompiling a "varargs" function on IDA 7.2.